metabrainz/design-system/guidelines/style-guidelines.md

 * titles, such as: of books, albums, recordings

 'Types' of places are not capitalized, unless referring to a specific place.
-For example: "I like the library" - and "I like my local Library"
+For example: "I like the library" - and "I like Upper Hutt Library"

 Generally, terms are not proper nouns, so should not be capitalised.
 Technical terms are not proper nouns.
 But if a word or term is branded as a distinct thing, treat it as a proper noun.

 #### Headings

 We use sentence case so only the first letter is upper case.
-We never link headings.
+We never use links in headings.

 #### Quotation marks